Zachary-Jackson/Pug-or-Ugh-API/pug-or-ugh_v1/README.md

 REST Framework with proper serialization and models.

-This website was built in part with HTML, CSS, and React originally supplied from www.teamtreehouse.com for a Python Web Development Tech Degree Project.
+This website was built in part with HTML, CSS, and React originally supplied from www.Teamtreehouse.com for a Python Web Development Tech Degree Project.
-The HTML, CSS and React is to be considered built by teamtreehouse for this project, but may be edited by me at some point.
-The following lines of code in the README was supplied by teamtreehouse as well.
+The HTML, CSS and React is to be considered built by Teamtreehouse for this project, but may be edited by me at some point.
+The following lines in the README was supplied in part by Teamtreehouse.
+I added to and edited the README as well.

+## Starting

+Create a virtualenv and install the project requirements, which are listed in `requirements.txt`.
+The easiest way to do this is with `pip install -r requirements.txt` while your virtualenv is activated.

+Just in case the data_import scripts do not work I have provided an initial database that contains all of the dogs.
+If you want to use this database you can do so.
+If so skip the following paragraph.

+After this initialize the database with python manage.py migrate.
+You are then able to run the `data_import.py` script to import all of the dog models into the database if desired.
+If data_import.py does not work try the `old_data_import` script that came with the project.
+The data_import script works on Windows 8.1, but I am not sure about the old_data_import script.

+## Routes

+To create user objects though the api use the following routes.

+ * To create a user POST a password and username to
+ 	* `/api/user`

+ * To receive a particular user's token POST a password and username to
+ 	* `/api/user/login`

+The following routes are expected by the JavaScript application.

+* To get the next liked/disliked/undecided dog

+	* `/api/dog/<pk>/liked/next/`
+	* `/api/dog/<pk>/disliked/next/`
+	* `/api/dog/<pk>/undecided/next/`

+* To change the dog's status

+	* `/api/dog/<pk>/liked/`
+	* `/api/dog/<pk>/disliked/`
+	* `/api/dog/<pk>/undecided/`

+* To change or set user preferences

+	* `/api/user/preferences/`

 ## Requirements

+All of the following in the README is instructions provided by Teamtreehouse

 Create the models, serializers, and views to power the provided Angular application.
 You can check through the supplied JavaScript to see what